borderyz/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

         Position of Marker Coils also called Head Position Indicator (HPI) coils

+    - As a note, the red and yellow markers should be placed in anterior to the tragus at marked points 4 and 5

     - Place earphones
     - Assist the participant with the wires while they move into the helmet